Fodor's Expert Review Palazzo Massimo alle Colonne

 Following the shape of Emperor Domitian's Odeon arena, a curving, columned portico identifies this otherwise inconspicuous palace on a traffic-swept bend of Corso Vittorio Emanuele.
-In the 1530s Renaissance architect Baldassare Peruzzi built this new palace for the Massimo family, after their previous dwelling had been destroyed during the Sack of Rome.
-(High in the papal aristocracy, they boasted an ancestor who had been responsible for the defeat of Hannibal.)
-If you're here on March 16, you'll be able to go upstairs to take part (on an individual basis but not in groups) in commemorations of a miracle performed here in 1583 by Philip Neri, who is said to have recalled a young member of the family, one Paolo Massimo, from the dead.
-The palazzo's name comes from the sole surviving column from Domitian's Odeon, which still stands in the square at the back of the palazzo.
+In the 1530s, Renaissance architect Baldassare Peruzzi built this new palace for the Massimo family, after their previous dwelling had been destroyed during the Sack of Rome.
+(High in the papal aristocracy, they claimed an ancestor who had been responsible for the defeat of Hannibal.)
+If you visit on March 16, you'll be able to go upstairs to visit the family chapel in commemoration of a miracle performed here in 1583 by St. Philip Neri, who is said to have recalled a young member of the family, one Paolo Massimo, from the dead (expect a line).
+Any other day of the year, though, you'll only be able to view the building from the outside.
+The palazzo's name comes from the columns of the ancient Odeon; one is still visible in the square at the back of the palazzo.